May

 3 Ways to Price Yourself as a Wedding Planner

 So many new wedding planners are clueless when it comes to pricing their services.
 They look at what other planners in their town are charging and decide to charge a little less so they can stand out and get booked.
 But that’s the wrong way to go about pricing your planning services.
+Today, I’m sharing 3 ways to price yourself as a wedding planner.

 How to Price Your Wedding Planning Services